Updated on July 12, 2026

 Domestic Business Parcel shipments are usually delivered in 1-2 business days.
 EuroBusinessParcel deliveries to neighbouring European countries often take 1-3 business days, while more distant destinations typically arrive within 3-5 business days.
 Express services deliver by a guaranteed time on the next possible business day in covered regions.

-My GLS tracking is not updating or stuck.
+My GLS tracking is not updating or not working.
 What should I do?

-First, re-check the number for typos and confirm it is the correct GLS reference.
-Tracking can pause for normal reasons: weekends and holidays, peak periods, or customs clearance on international routes.
-Cross-border parcels can also go quiet during the handoff to a local delivery partner, which is why a universal tracker like InstantParcels helps.
+First, re-check the number for typos and confirm it is the correct GLS reference, and note that some GLS portals also need the delivery postcode.
+Tracking often pauses for normal reasons: it goes live only after the first scan, long hauls between hubs can run 1-3 working days with few scans, and customs can hold cross-border parcels.
 If the parcel has not moved for several business days, contact the sender or retailer first, since they hold the contract with GLS, then GLS customer service in the relevant country.

 What is EuroBusinessParcel?